suryapavan1912/scrapper/USAGE.md

 ### How It Works

 The utility uses the Nominatim API from OpenStreetMap to geocode city names, retrieve location details, and extract state/province information.
-For US cities, it maps state names to their two-letter codes, creating properly formatted city slugs.
+For US cities, it maps state names to their two-letter codes.

 ### Usage Examples